harvard-edtech/caccl-deploy/README.md

 Let's say your app had a couple of environment variables that needed to be changed, `API_KEY` and `API_SECRET`.

 1. Run `caccl-deploy show --app [your app name]` to review your app's current configuration and environment variables.
     - Remember that, by default, `caccl-deploy` will dereference and display the raw string values of your environment variables.
-To see the ARNs of the SecretsManager entries you can add the `--no-resolve-secrets` flag to the above command.
+To see the ARNs of the SecretsManager entries you can add the `--keep-secret-arns` flag to the above command.
 1. Update the `API_KEY` variable to the app environment: `caccl-deploy update --app [your app name] appEnvironment/API_KEY my-api-key`
 1. Update the `API_SECRET` variable to the app environment: `caccl-deploy update --app [your app name] appEnvironment/API_SECRET 12345abcdef`
 1. Run `caccl-deploy restart --app [your app name]`